 Mrs. Alison Early Foundation Governor (appointed by Academy Trust)

-Mr. Michael Watson Parent Governor
+Mr. Michael Watson Parent Governor (elected by parents)

-Mr. Lee Forster-Kirkham Foundation Governor (appointed by Academy Trust) (from June 2018)
+Mr. Lee Forster-Kirkham Foundation Governor (appointed by Academy Trust)

 In addition to the above members, Mrs. Alison Brignall, the Business Manager, Mr. Beruk Berhane, Senior Education Leader (DCAT) and Mr. Darren Carpenter, the Academy Trust's Chief Operating Officer, may attend meetings.